marcobusemann/satford/README.md

 - [ ] Live status page (socket.io)
 - [ ] E-Mail notification target
 - [ ] Slack notification target
+- [ ] Show link to backend in notification
+- [ ] Show link to text that describes how to react on an error

 # Development
 Requirements: